FullByte/FullByte.github.io/docs/tech/azure/commandline/az-powershell.md

 ## Helpers

-One-liner to get any tenant ID without being logged in:
+Get any tenant ID when providing a name:

 ``` ps1
 if(($result = Read-Host "Enter a tenant name you want the tenant ID of: ") -eq ''){"You need to add a tenant name"}else{Write-Host('TenantID: ' + (Invoke-WebRequest https://login.windows.net/$result.onmicrosoft.com/.well-known/openid-configuration|ConvertFrom-Json).token_endpoint.Split('/')[3])}